Skip the store-bought stuff and make your own French Onion Dip recipe! It’s easy and SO freaking good!

 - 1 tablespoon unsalted butter

 - 6 tablespoons mayonnaise

 - 1/2 teaspoon crushed garlic 1/2 clove, minced or grated on a microplane

 - 1/8 teaspoon pepper

-- Melt butter in a large skillet over medium-high heat.
+Melt butter in a large skillet over medium-high heat.
 Add the onions to the skillet and cook until onions soften and begin to brown slightly, stirring often.
-Turn down the heat to medium and continue to cook until onions caramelize, stirring occassionally.
+Turn down the heat to medium and continue to cook until onions caramelize, stirring occasionally.

 Add the sour cream, mayonnaise, garlic, onions, salt, and pepper to the bowl of a food processor.
 Pulse until well combined.
 Be careful to leave chunks of onion in the dip and not puree everything completely smooth.

 Transfer to a serving bowl, and cover with plastic wrap.
 Refrigerate for 4 hours before serving to let the flavors meld together.
 Store the leftovers (Ha!
 Yeah right.) in the refrigerator in an airtight container.

 You don't have to refrigerate the dip before serving, but the dip start to get really happy if you let it sit for at least an hour or two first.